Lumesh Syntax Manual 1 (Basic Syntax)

 (left-closed, right-open) or..

-0..10 # includes 10
+0..10 # Includes 10

 :step

-0..6:2 # step is 2: [0,2,4,6]
+0..6:2 # Represents step of 2: [0, 2, 4, 6]

-Intervals can be used for loops, containment checks, array creation, etc.
+Can be used for loops, containment checks, array creation, etc.

 let r = 0..8